 Associate Professor of Jewish Studies and Comparative Literature

-In 2006, Justin Cammy was awarded the Sherrerd Prize for Distinguished Teaching at Smith.
+In 2006 Justin Cammy was awarded Smith's Sherrerd Prize for Distinguished Teaching.